VulcanShot/AttilaLinuxForge/README.md

 # AttilaLinuxForge

-A lightweight script for managing mods in Total War: Attila on Linux.
+A lightweight solution for modding Total War: Attila on Linux.

 ## Features